Namibia - Where Sand Dunes Embrace the Atlantic

 As global travel trends lean towards upscale, sustainable experiences, Namibia stands well-positioned to expand its tourism industry further.
 A politically stable and upper middle-income country, along with strong domestic connectivity, relaxed visa policy, growing infrastructure, and enriching tourism destinations, Namibia has the potential to position itself as a prime tourism destination in the region for years to come.

-Prior to joining HVS, Abhijit worked on the development team of the first Tribute Portfolio by Marriott property in Africa based in Zambia, along with holding other operational & administrative positions and internships in hotels & hospitality related sectors; with managerial experience in Food & Beverage in Zambia.
+Prior to joining HVS, Abhijit worked on the development team of the first Tribute Portfolio by Marriott property in Africa based in Zambia.
+He also worked in hotel operations and held a managerial position in the Food & Beverage department in Zambia.

-Abhijit has a Master's degree in Global Hospitality Business as well as a Bachelor's degree in International Hospitality Management, both from Ecole Hôtelière de Lausanne.
+Abhijit holds a Master's degree in Global Hospitality Business and a Bachelor's degree in International Hospitality Management, both from EHL Business School in Switzerland

 Follow Abhijit on LinkedIn.